—-Envelope or a letter’s address block:

 Dear Ms. McDonald:

-As you note, the contemporary practice is to address former presidents as President (Surname) in conversation.
-But, the current president is the only one to be identified as The President or addressed as Mr. President.
-In writing for a former president use the Honorable (Full Name) on an envelope, address block on a letter, in a program or in a formal introduction.
+As you note, the contemporary practice is to address former presidents as President (Surname)in conversation.
+The current president is the only one identified as The President or addressed as Mr. President.
+In writing for a former president use the Honorable (Full Name) on an envelope, address block on a letter, in a program or in a formal introduction made from the stage.

 For those interested the traditional form, here goes: